alemar11/ios-watchos-tvos-macos-resources/README.md

-iOS, OSX, Tv OS and Watch OS resources
+iOS, OSX, tvOS and watchOS resources
 ======
 Updated list of frameworks and libraries for iOS, Watch OS and OSX.